 There are two castles in Erice.
 The Venus castle and the Pepolic castle.
 The Venus Castle was built during the Norman period on the site of an ancient pagan temple dedicated to Venus.
 Inside the castle even today you can see a well where, according to legend, Venus bathed in milk.

 The castle was always considered important for the military control of the territory, a role it retained until the 16th century.
 In the early 1800s, with the reform of the Kingdom of the two Sicilies, the castle became the property of the municipality.

 Mother Church of Erice

-Inside there are three naves separated by columns and some stucco decoration on the pillars.
-The first altar on the right has a 17th century painting of Saint Isidore by Orazio Ferraro da Giuliana (1622), to whom the peasants and workers of Erice were devotees.
-The statue in the third Chapel of the “Madonna Assunta” by Domenico Gagini (1420-1492) is also interesting.
+Also in the church the first altar on the right has a 17th century painting of Saint Isidore by Orazio Ferraro da Giuliana (1622) and the statue in the third Chapel of the “Madonna Assunta” by Domenico Gagini (1420-1492) is also interesting.

 Next to the church is the bell tower, also known as the Tower of King Frederick, 28 meters high and built at the end of the 13th century on the ruins of a previous watchtower.

 The current Church of San Martino, built for Count Roger, dates back to 1339 but the original church here was probably built by the Normans in the 12th century.
 This small gothic style church was then demolished and rebuilt in the second half of the 17th century and the subject of further interventions during the 18th century and to the present.